boutproject/BOUT-dev/manual/sphinx/user_docs/zoidberg.rst

    line.plot()

+**Note**: Currently there is no checking that the line created is a good solution.
+The line could cross itself, but this has to be diagnosed manually at the moment.
+If the line is not a good approximation to the flux surface, increase the number of points by setting the ``revs`` keyword (y revolutions) in the ``trace_poincare`` call.

-In general the points along this line are not evenly distributed, but tend to cluster together in some regions.
+In general the points along this line are not evenly distributed, but tend to cluster together in some regions and have large gaps in others.
 The elliptic grid generator places grid points on the boundaries which are uniform in the index of the ``RZline`` it is given.
 Passing a very uneven set of points will therefore result in